zaiisao/Documentation/en/Audio Broadcast/switch_channel_android.md

 mRtcEngine.switchChannel(YOUR_TOKEN, mRoomName);
 ```

-We also provide an open-source demo project that implements [Quick-Switch-Android](https://github.com/AgoraIO/Advanced-Video/tree/master/Quick-Switch-Channel/Quick-Switch-Android) on GitHub.
-You can try the demo and view the source code of the `switchChannel` function in the [WorkThread.java](https://github.com/AgoraIO/Advanced-Video/blob/master/Quick-Switch-Channel/Quick-Switch-Android/app/src/main/java/io/agora/switchlive/rtc/WorkerThread.java) file.
+We also provide an open-source demo project that implements [Quick-Switch-Android](https://github.com/AgoraIO/Advanced-Video/tree/dev/backup/Quick-Switch-Channel/Quick-Switch-Android) on GitHub.
+You can try the demo and view the source code.

 ### API reference